 We left that hospital knowing our baby was struggling with walking.

-I made calls on the 30 minute drive home.
+I made calls on the 30-minute drive home.
 I called a friend whose daughter had a freak illness and ended up paralyzed when she was a little girl.
-She has contacts and she is not afraid to use them.
-She is also a pitbull….this is why I like her.
-She made some calls, talked to her daughter’s neuro people and arranged for a brilliant doctor to hear our story.
+She has contacts, and she is not afraid to use them.
+Also, she is a pit bull….this is why I like her.
+Thankfully, she made some calls, talked to her daughter’s neuro people and arranged for a brilliant doctor to hear our story.
 I also called another friend who is now working in the neuro world.
-I gave her what all was going on and they both said…get that baby to Vandy.
+I gave her what all was going on, and they both said…get that baby to Vandy.
 Do not let grass grow under your feet.

 We head back home.
 I still did not feel settled in my soul.
 After more phone calls and reaching out to people I know in the medical field…the baby and I headed to Louisville, which is about 3 1/2 hours away.
 My goal was to get two doctors that stated the same thing.
 If these doctors stated that he had Acute Cerebellitis Ataxia, then I would accept the diagnosis and wait.
 Big Daddy stayed home because I did not feel he needed to come.
 I was hoping that all doctors would be on the same page.